standard-for-public-code/standard-for-public-code/criteria/documenting.md

 * Users can start using and contributing more quickly
 * You help people discover your codebase, especially people asking 'is there already code that does something like this'
-* Provide transparency into your organization and processes
+* This provides transparency into your organization and processes

 ## What this does not do

-* Contribute directly to more reusable, portable code (see Coding in the open)
+* Contribute directly to more reusable, portable code (see [Code in the open](code-in-the-open.md))

 ## How to test